Ann Bedsole

-Ann Smith Bedsole (born Margaret Anna Smith; January 7, 1930) is an American politician, businesswoman, community activist, and philanthropist.
+Ann Smith Bedsole (born Margaret Anna Smith; January 7, 1930 – December 1, 2025) was an American politician, businesswoman, community activist and philanthropist.
 She was the first Republican woman to serve in the Alabama House of Representatives and the first woman to serve in the Alabama Senate.
 In 2002, she was inducted into the Alabama Academy of Honor.

 Early life

 Margaret Anna Smith was born on January 7, 1930, in Selma, Alabama, to Malcolm White Smith and Sybil Huey Smith.
-She has one sister.
+She had one sister.
 When she was five, her father moved the family to Jackson, Alabama where he had bought a sawmill; she went on to work there as a teen.
 She graduated from Waynesboro High School in Waynesboro, Virginia, and later attended the University of Alabama and the University of Denver.

 Political career

 During the 1964 Republican presidential primaries Smith served as an alternate delegate to the Republican National Convention.
 She served on the Alabama Republican State Executive Committee in 1966.
-During the 1972 Republican presidential primaries she served as a delegate to the Republican National Convention, vice-chair of the Alabama delegation to the Republican National Convention, and as one of two Republican at-large presidential electors alongside state Representative Doug Hale.
+During the 1972 Republican presidential primaries, she served as a delegate to the Republican National Convention, vice-chair of the Alabama delegation to the Republican National Convention, and as one of two Republican at-large presidential electors alongside state Representative Doug Hale.
 Smith later served as chair of the Republican Party in the 4th Ward in Mobile, Alabama.